codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 			$cache->clean();

-.. php:method:: ⠀getCacheInfo()
+.. php:method:: getCacheInfo()

 	:returns: Information on the entire cache database
 	:rtype:	mixed

 	This method will return information on the entire cache.